SurajG93x/Sales-Tax/src/README.txt

 And finally, it generates another total of the overall price.
 It appends all of these to a list (where the first element is another list) and sends it back to the parser.
 I chose to create a list here since it made sense to just return one list for this project.
 In terms of scalability, this can later be expanded upon to iteratively call two separate functions to keep track of the running total and sales total.

+UPDATE: A new class for generating itemList has been created.
+Functionality from the LoadFile() method have been relocated to this class and split into two methods - GenerateItemList and CheckInputAuthenticity

+UPDATE 2: Another class for receipts has been created.
+It only has one method - GenerateReceipt

+UPDATE 3: Made SaveFile optional

 ##################################################################################################END##################################################################################################